 The Australian National Maritime Museum acknowledges the Gadigal people of the Eora nation as the Traditional Custodians of the bamal (earth) and badu (waters) on which we work.

 We also acknowledge all Traditional Custodians of the land and waters throughout Australia and pay our respects to them and their cultures, and to Elders past and present.

 These resources are balanced between being as specific as possible – to ensure teachers are provided resources of real value – but at the same time broad enough to ensure an entry point for all teachers and educators, regardless of jurisdiction or age group.

-All content will be linked to the Australian curriculum and Australian Professional Teaching Standards.
+All content is linked to the Australian curriculum and Australian Professional Teaching Standards.